Oscar679/iot_project/README.md

 ## Platform

 This project is running on a cloud server (EC2) provided by Amazon Web Services (AWS).
 The EC2 instance is connected to an AWS Relational Database (RDS) where the data is stored and retrieved from.
-Furthermore Nginx is installed on to the EC2 instance, which is a software that is known for its reliability, scalability and speed when it comes to serving content through the Hyper Text Transfer Protocol (HTTP).
+Furthermore Nginx is installed on to the EC2 instance, which is a software that is known for its reliability, scalability and speed when it comes to serving content through the Hypertext Transfer Protocol (HTTP).
 Which was ideal for this particular project since data will be transferred through the HTTP every five seconds in order to update each chart.

 I chose to go with Amazon Web Services as a cloud service provider (CSP) because I personally wanted to strengthen my knowledge for this particular platform.
 Furthermore I consider having knowledge about AWS increases my value for future potential employers.